lfricken/lfricken.github.io/pages/politicalnodes.md

 Oh wait, that really is how it works.

-I think this kind of model, in its efforts to sort itself out into a ground state, might settle on some kind of General Factor Of Politics, which would probably correspond pretty well to the left-right axis.
+I think this kind of model, in its efforts to sort itself out into an equilibrium state, might settle on some kind of General Factor Of Politics, which would probably correspond pretty well to the left-right axis.

 In Five Case Studies On Politicization, I noted how fresh new unpoliticized issues, like the Ebola epidemic, were gradually politicized by connecting them to other ideas that were already part of a political narrative.
 For example, a quarantine against Ebola would require closing the borders.
 So now there’s a weak negative link between “Ebola quarantine” and “open borders”.
 If your “open borders” node has good karma, now you’re a little less likely to support an Ebola quarantine.
 If “open borders” has bad karma, a little more likely.